Alfex4936/python-bigO-calculator/README.md

 Args:
     functionName ([Callable]): a function to call

     array ([string]): "random", "sorted", "reversed", "partial", "Ksorted"

+Warn:
-※ To see the result of function, return the array
+    To see the result of function, return the array.

-※ K in Ksorted will use testSize//2
+    K in Ksorted will use testSize//2

 ```